Sliding drops across alternating hydrophobic and hydrophilic stripes: Numerical Results

-Fig.~\ref{fig:EQMOTION} presents the analysis of the balance equation (\ref{eq:balance}), comparing the sliding on homogeneous and heterogeneous surfaces, for the same $Bo$ and for a time frame $2T$.
+Fig.~\ref{fig:EQMOTION} presents the analysis of the balance equation (\ref{eq:balance}), comparing the sliding on homogeneous and heterogeneous surfaces, for the same Bo and for a time frame $2T$.
 The homogeneous case (top panel) is steady: the energy provided by $F_g$ is almost entirely transferred into dissipation, apart from the deformation of the interface which causes a term $F_{cap}$ smaller by a factor $\approx $10 with respect to the heterogeneous case (middle panel).
 As already reported~\cite{prl13}, in the striped surface, when the drop is pinned, $F_g$ is almost balanced by $F_{cap}$ (time step (a) in Fig.~\ref{fig:densvel}).
 Immediately after, the front contact line jumps forward and the drop depins ($F_{cap} \rightarrow 0$) with a consistent dip in the viscous drag force (time step (b) in Fig.~\ref{fig:densvel}).
 The process repeats itself for the rear contact line (time steps (c) and (d) in Fig.~\ref{fig:densvel}).
 Overall, we see that the effective dissipation in the heterogeneous case is strongly suppressed as compared with the stationary homogeneous case.
 This is because the large wettability contrast causes additional energy to be stored in the non-equilibrium configuration of the drop which can pin before the contact lines jump forward.
 The analysis of the balance equation (\ref{eq:balance}) helps also to understand the transition from the stick-slip dynamics to the steady motion.
-The bottom panel of Fig.~\ref{fig:EQMOTION} shows the effect of an increase in the Bond number for the dynamics on the heterogeneous case, with the time scale $T$ still indicating the characteristic period of the stick-slip dynamics at $Bo=0.017$: as the Bond number is increased, the jumps of the rear and the front contact points become more frequent while the amplitude of the fluctuations of $F_{cap}$ and the acceleration $a(t)$ do not change appreciably.
-The change in $Bo$ is compensated by an increase of the drag force, and hence, an increase of the mean velocity.
-For even larger $Bo$ the drag force will dominate over $F_{cap}$, the variations in $a(t)$ and $F_{cap}$ become negligible, and the motion of the drop can be paralleled to that of a drop over a homogeneous substrate with an {\it effective} equilibrium contact angle (see below).
+The bottom panel of Fig.~\ref{fig:EQMOTION} shows the effect of an increase in the Bond number for the dynamics on the heterogeneous case, with the time scale $T$ still indicating the characteristic period of the stick-slip dynamics at Bo=0.017: as the Bond number is increased, the jumps of the rear and the front contact points become more frequent while the amplitude of the fluctuations of $F_{cap}$ and the acceleration $a(t)$ do not change appreciably.
+The change in Bo is compensated by an increase of the drag force, and hence, an increase of the mean velocity.
+For even larger Bo the drag force will dominate over $F_{cap}$, the variations in $a(t)$ and $F_{cap}$ become negligible, and the motion of the drop can be paralleled to that of a drop over a homogeneous substrate with an {\it effective} equilibrium contact angle (see below).
+We point out that, when the Bo is significantly greater than $\rm{Bo_c}$ the relative contribution of the terms in Eq.~\ref{eq:balance} becomes more similar to the homogeneous case.